Dhanush-Karthik/GitIntroPlaybook/commands/Git-commands.md

    init      Create an empty Git repository or reinitialize an existing one
 ```

-Work on the current change (see also: git help everyday):
+Work on the current change (see also: git help every day):
 ```
    add       Add file contents to the index mv        Move or rename a file, a directory, or a symlink